RafliFahri/Bresenham-Circle-Algorithm/README.md

 # Bresenham-Circle-Algorithm

-This is my project from collage to make Circle using Bresenham Algorithm I made this using javascript
+This is a project that I made for a coursework in computer graphics course to implement the Bresenham circle algorithm into a programming language based on material from the module